-Rainfall intensity can be either derived from the measurement of precipitation amount using a recording raingauge (see 6.5) or measured directly.
+Rainfall intensity can be either derived from the measurement of precipitation amount using a recording raingauge (see section 6.5) or measured directly.
 The latter can be done, for example, by using a gauge and measuring the flow of the captured water, measuring the accretion of collected water as a function of time, or using some optical principles of measurement.
 A number of techniques for determining precipitation amount are based on these direct intensity measurements by integrating the measured intensity over a certain time interval.

-This chapter also refers to some other special techniques for measuring solid precipitation, and other types of precipitation (dew, and the like).
-Some techniques which are in operational use are not described here, for example, the optical raingauge, which makes use of optical scattering.
-Useful sources of information on new methods under development are the reports of recurrent conferences, such as the Technical Conference on Meteorological and Environmental Instruments and Methods of Observation (TECO), the international workshops on precipitation measurement (for example, Slovak Hydrometeorological Institute and Swiss Federal Institute of Technology, 1993; WMO, 1989b), and the instrument intercomparisons organized by the Commission for Instruments and Methods of Observation (for example, WMO, 1998).
+This chapter also describesrefers to some other special techniques for measuring solid precipitation, and other types of precipitation (dew, ice, and the like) and snow cover.).
+Some new techniques which are appearing in operational use are not described here, for example, the optical raingauge, which makes use of optical scattering.
+Useful sources of information on new methods under development are the reports of recurrent conferences, such as the international workshops on precipitation measurement (Slovak Hydrometeorological Institute and Swiss Federal Institute of Technology, 1993; WMO, 1989b) and the Technical Conference on Meteorological and Environmental Instruments and Methods of Observation (TECO), the international workshops on precipitation measurement (for example, Slovak Hydrometeorological Institute and Swiss Federal Institute of Technology, 1993; WMO, 1989b), and the instrument intercomparisons organized by the Commission for Instruments and Methods of Observation (for example, WMO, 1998).

 Point measurements of precipitation serve as the primary source of data for areal analysis.
 However, even the best measurement of precipitation at one point is only representative of a limited area, the size of which is a function of the length of the accumulation period, the physiographic homogeneity of the region, local topography and the precipitation-producing process.
-Radar and satellites are used to define and quantify the spatial distribution of precipitation.
+Radar and, more recently, satellites are used to define and quantify the spatial distribution of precipitation.
 In principle, a suitable integration of all three sources of areal precipitation data into national precipitation networks (automatic gauges, radar, and satellite) can be expected to provide sufficiently accurate areal precipitation estimates on an operational basis for a wide range of precipitation data users.

-Instruments that detect and identify precipitation, as distinct from measuring it, may be used as present weather sensors, and are referred to in Volume I, Chapter 14.
+Instruments that detect and identify precipitation, as distinct from measuring it, may be used as present weather detectorssensors, and are referred to in PartVolume I, Chapter 14.